ClintKoehler/ClintKoehler/README.md

 - 👋 Hi, I’m @ClintKoehler
 - 👀 I’m interested in learning how to be a full stack software developer.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning html, css, and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...